 Transient noncommunity water systems are systems that provide water for a population that is transient in nature, serving 25 or more people per day for at least 60 days per year.
-Examples include campgrounds, parks, ski resorts, roadside rest areas, churches, gas stations and motels.
+Examples include campgrounds, parks, ski resorts, roadside rest areas, or gas stations and motels.

-A wholesale water system means an entity that supplies water to one or more public water systems for resale.
+A wholesale water system means a public water system that supplies water to other public water systems for resale.
 These wholesale water systems are regulated as community water systems.

-DDW and LPAs together regulate a total of 7,367 PWS in California (as of May 2021).
-LPAs are responsible for regulatory oversight of approximately 3,744 small PWS in 29 counties.
+DDW and LPAs together regulate a total of 7,244 PWSs in California (as of July 2022).
+LPAs are responsible for regulatory oversight of approximately 3091 small PWSs in 28 counties.
 This regulatory responsibility includes tasks such as issuance of operating permits, conducting sanitary surveys, monitoring for compliance with regulations, and taking enforcement actions to compel compliance when violations are identified, and reporting on those actions taken.